tasleem96/ngx-accordion/README.md

     * `[showArrows]="true|false"` Indicates if arrows should be shown or not.
 Default is **false**
     * `[closeOthers]="true|false"` Indicates if other opened groups should be automatically closed when you open a new group.
 Default is **true**
     * `[expandAll]="true|false"` Indicates if all panels should be expanded by default.
-Default is **false**.
-    When using this option `closeOthers` is explicitly set to true, because this option does not make sense when you can have only one opened panel at the same time.
+Default is false.
+If expandAll is set to true, then the closeOthers option has no effect, since all panels are opened.
 * `<accordion-group>`:

     Used inside `<accordion>` and represents a single collapsible panel.